Possible Bearish Inside Day Candle Pattern Detected for Helmerich & Payn (NYSE:HP) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Helmerich & Payn (NYSE:HP)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Helmerich & Payn (NYSE:HP) based on the price action in the company's shares.
-Today's price range of $15.67 and $16.47 is within yesterday's high and low of the day.
+Yesterday's price range of $15.67 and $16.47 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Helmerich & Payn may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Helmerich & Payne, Inc. provides contract drilling of oil and gas wells in the Gulf of Mexico and South America.
 The Company operates land rigs and platform rigs.